thinkful-ei-emu/corey-bookmarks-app/README.md

 * I can see a list of my bookmarks when I first open the app All bookmarks in the list default to a "condensed" view showing only title and rating

-* I can click on a bookmark to display the "detailed" view Detailed view expands to additionally display description and a "Visit Site" link
+* --I can click on a bookmark to display the "detailed" view Detailed view expands to additionally display description and a "Visit Site" link

 * I can remove bookmarks from my bookmark list